Department WebsiteDepartment EmailAdvising

 The Bachelor of Arts (BA) is a well-established, foundational degree and requires the requirements listed below alongside general graduation requirements.

-To complete an Entrepreneurship Major, Bachelor of Arts students must complete five (5) out of the seven (7) ENTR courses that comprise the courses in the Entrepreneurship Stream.
+To complete an Entrepreneurship Major, Bachelor of Arts students must complete five (5) out of the seven (7) ENTR courses listed below.
 They can distribute these five (5) courses between Years 2, 3 and 4.
-The entrepreneurship courses that Entrepreneurship Majors may select from are:

 The Minor in Entrepreneurship is designed for students who want to enhance their academic experience by participating in studies that lead them to conclude that their initiative and creativity can encourage an aptitude to see change as an opportunity and to see themselves as not only receptive of world changes, but changers of the world.
 We refer to this an entrepreneurial mindset.